zerogetsamgow/sqwiggle/README.md

 created prior to round 1.
 While both ladders have North Melbourne sitting on top undefeated, other teams shift position.

-\- GWS, who sit 17th are predicted by Sqwiggle to win -2 of their remaining games and finish 18th.
+\- Carlton finished 5th but were only projected to finish 18th.

 \- Hawthorn, who finished 4th were predicted to finish6th but benefitted from upsetting Brisbane in the opening round 1501.7702033).